 Parking is available across the street on what appears to be the track at Athens Middle School.
 It can get hectic as more people arrive, so if that worries you, get there early.
 Also, although the road is clearly marked with cones for pedestrian crossing across the street from the Carnival entrance, keep a close eye on traffic, as the road to cross can get pretty busy.

 Gates open at 6:30pm and close at 9:30pm so you’ll be sure to enjoy a beautiful sunset while at the same time watching the smiles on your children’s faces.
-The Carnival is open now through August, so there’s still plenty of time to go.

 Have fun and enjoy the Athens Kiddie Carnival!